stffrdhrn/stffrdhrn.github.io/_posts/2020-12-13-cxx-exception-unwinding.md

 ## A Bug

-Our story starts when I was trying to fix is a failing GLIBC [NPTL](https://en.wikipedia.org/wiki/Native_POSIX_Thread_Library) test case.
+Our story starts when I was trying to fix a failing GLIBC [NPTL](https://en.wikipedia.org/wiki/Native_POSIX_Thread_Library) test case.
 The test case involves C++ exceptions and POSIX threads.
 The issue is that the `catch` block of a `try/catch` block is not being called.
 Where do we even start?